rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 All right!
 Our first part is done: we can get input from the keyboard and then print it back out.

-## Generating a secret number
+## Generating a Secret Number

-Next, we need to generate a secret number.
+Next, we need to generate a secret number to compare the input guess against.
 Rust does not yet include random number functionality in its standard library.
 The Rust team does, however, provide a [`rand` crate][randcrate].
 A *crate* is a package of Rust code.
 We’ve been building a *binary crate*, which is an executable. `rand` is a